 (Ingredients should reach the shoulder of the jar.)

-5. Pour prepared brine over the ingredients.
-There should be enough brine to cover the top of lemons by about one inch.
+5. Pour the prepared brine over the ingredients.
+There should be enough brine to cover the top of lemons by about 1 in (2.5 cm).
 Add in more brine if needed.

-6. Secure your Kraut Source unit onto the jar according to directions.
+6. Secure Kraut Source onto the jar according to directions.

 7. Place your ferment out of direct sunlight and allow it to culture for 2 weeks.

-8. When ready, remove your Kraut Source unit, place the mason jar lid and ring on and store in the fridge.
+8. When ready, replace Kraut Source with the mason jar lid and ring.
+Transfer to the refrigerator.

-There are many delicious dishes you can make with this ferment, including these:
+There are many delicious dishes you can make with this ferment, including: